NexoCal/ProjectF/README.md

 also code a bit messy might tidy it up after everything is set

-also also the code is still to specific so might generalize it to
+also also the code is still too specific so i might generalize it

 ## Class